wp-plugins/reveal-page-templates/README.txt

 Tested up to: 3.3
 Stable tag: 1.3

 Adds a column to the Edit Pages Dashboard screen displaying the Page Template assigned to each Page.
-Compatible with Wordpress Multisite.
-Requires WordPress 3.1+.

 == Description==

 This plugin adds a column to the Edit Pages screen in the Dashboard which displays the Page Template filename assigned to each Page.
 This gives you an at-a-glance overview of the Page Templates assigned to Pages, without having to open each Page to find out.
 The new column is sortable too!

-Compatible with Wordpress Multisite.
+Compatible with WordPress Multisite.
 Requires WordPress version 3.1+.

 **Further information**